Why On-Premises Digital Evidence Management Matters for Law Enforcement

 This loss resulted in a wrongful conviction, causing significant reputational damage to the department and prolonged suffering for the wrongly convicted individual.
 The case was later overturned, but only with substantial financial and legal repercussions.
 Such incidents underscore the urgency of adopting more secure, reliable systems for managing sensitive evidence.

-Why On-Premise Evidence Management is the Answer
+Why On-Premises Digital Evidence Management is the Answer

 Full Control and Security